fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

+= 2.3.1 =
+Fixes an issue with the intents and follow settings not being saved

 = 2.3.0 =
 Fewer "could not connect to Twitter" messages, new links (reply, retweet, favorite), new follow button, and avatar fixes